 18 Helpful Rules to Create a High-Conversion FormUX

 Whenever we surf the Internet, we almost always face the need to fill out forms.
-Based on our own experiences, we assuming that a large number of these forms contain errors, incorrect descriptions and lack of instructions; which is a shame, because bad forms can cause user stress, frustration and often chases users away from your site.
-And after an experience like that, you can bet they’re not coming back!
+A large number of these forms contain errors, incorrect descriptions and lack of instructions.
+This user experience hell hurts the conversion rate!

 If you don’t want to chase users away from your site, create a UX complaint form.
 This form will increase conversions among new users and additionally, they will be come return users.